 - We present the first language-based account of certified abstraction layers and show how they correspond to a rigorous form of abstraction over deep specifications used widely in the system community.
 A certified layer interface describes not only the precise functionality of any underlying implementation but also clear assumptions about its client contexts.
 Abstraction over deep specifications leads to the powerful implementation independence property (see Sec.
 2): any two implementations of the same layer interface have contextually equivalent behaviors. - We present a new layer calculus showing how to formally specify, program, verify, and compose certified abstraction layers (see Sec.
 3).
-Such a layer language plays a similar role as the module language in SML [24], but its interface checking is not just typechecking or signature matching; instead, it requires formal verification of the implements relation in a proof assistant. - We have instantiated the layer calculus on top of two core languages (see Sec.
-4 and 5): ClightX, a variant of the CompCert Clight language [6]; and LAsm, an x86 assembly language.
+Such a layer language plays a similar role as the module language in SML [23], but its interface checking is not just typechecking or signature matching; instead, it requires formal verification of the implements relation in a proof assistant. - We have instantiated the layer calculus on top of two core languages (see Sec.
+4 and 5): ClightX, a variant of the CompCert Clight language [5]; and LAsm, an x86 assembly language.
 Both ClightX and LAsm can be used to program certified abstraction layers.
-We use the Coq logic [37] to develop all the layer interfaces.
+We use the Coq logic [35] to develop all the layer interfaces.
 Each ClightX or LAsm layer is parameterized over its underlay interface, implemented using CompCert's external call mechanisms.
 We developed new tools and tactic libraries to help automate the verification of the implements relation. - We have also modified CompCert to build a new verified compiler, CompCertX, that can compile ClightX abstraction layers into LAsm layers (see Sec.
 6).
-CompCertX is novel because it can prove a stronger correctness theorem for compiling individual functions in each layer-such a theorem requires reasoning about memory injection [22] between the memory states of the source and target languages.
+CompCertX is novel because it can prove a stronger correctness theorem for compiling individual functions in each layer-such a theorem requires reasoning about memory injection [21] between the memory states of the source and target languages.
 To support linking between ClightX and LAsm layers, we show how to design the implements relation so that it is stable over memory injection.

 • Using these new languages and tools, we have successfully constructed several feature-rich certified OS kernels in Coq (see Sec.
 7).
-A certified kernel (L{x86}, K, L{ker}) is a verified LAsm implementation K, built on top of L{x86} , and it implements the set of system calls as specified in L{ker} .
-The correctness of the kernel guarantees that if a user program P runs safely on top of L{ker} , running the version of P linked with the kernel K on L{x86} will produce the same behavior.
+A certified kernel $(L{x86}, K, L{ker})$ is a verified LAsm implementation K, built on top of $L{x86}$ , and it implements the set of system calls as specified in $L{ker}$ .
+The correctness of the kernel guarantees that if a user program P runs safely on top of $L{ker}$ , running the version of P linked with the kernel K on $L{x86}$ will produce the same behavior.
 All our certified kernels are built by composing a collection of smaller layers.
 The most realistic kernel consists of 37 layers, took less than one person year to develop, and can boot a version of Linux as a guest.

 The POPL Artifact Evaluation Committee reviewed the full artifact of our entire effort, including ClightX and LAsm, the CompCertX compiler, and the implementation of all certified kernels with Coq proofs.
-The reviewers unanimously stated that our implementation exceeded their expectations, with one reviewer rating the paper as one of the most solid papers he/she has ever seen.
+The reviewers unanimously stated that our implementation exceeded their expectations.
+Additional details about our work can be found in the companion technical report [13].